 9) Check the storage

-the user can click 'Open Folder' link in the experiment summary page to check the storage for the current job or click the menu 'Storage' under the dREG logo to check the folders and files for all jobs(experiments).
+The user can LEFT-click 'Open Folder' link in the experiment summary page to check the storage for the current job or click the menu 'Storage' under the dREG logo to check the folders and files for all jobs(experiments).
 The following figure shows the data files in the job's folder, including two bigWig files, one result in bedgraph format, two outputs of job scheduler on GPU nodes.

 The dREG gateway is web service built on the Apache Airavata software framework and the XSEDE platform using the following software packages:

 The dREG package is developed to detect the divergently oriented RNA polymerase in GRO-seq, PRO-seq, or ChRO-seq data using support vector machines (e1070 or Rgtsvm package).